Working on the unceded territory of the K’ómoks First Nation .

 Project Watershed’s Salish Sea North East Vancouver Island Salmon Highway (Nearshore Habitat) Coastal Restoration Plan identifies 70 potential nearshore habitat restoration projects along the east coast of Vancouver Island (between the Oyster River and Annie Creek near Qualicum Bay).

 Projects were identified by examining changes in the distribution of eelgrass, salt marsh and kelp habitat using historic and current aerial images and coupling this information with an extensive shore-zone assessment and literature review.
-The plan will guide future nearshore habitat restoration projects undertaken by Project Watershed and our partnering organizations.
+The plan is guiding the current and future salt marsh, eelgrass and kelp research and restoration projects undertaken by Project Watershed and our partnering organizations.
 This is a living document that will be adapted and added to as new data and information about the identified projects arise.

 Coastal Restoration